sstaub/eOS3/README.md

 ```

 #### active()
 Check if there are valid data.
-Return `true` if data.
+Return `true` if active data.
 ```cpp
 bool active();
 ```